Mono-94/mono_garage_old/README.md

     sprite = 524,                  -- Blip Sprite
     scale = 0.6,                   -- Blip Size
     colorblip = 0,                 -- Blip Color
+    -- If Garage.Target is true you can edit this, if it is false, ignore it.
+    NPCHash      = 'csb_trafficwarden',
+    NPCPos       = vec4(0, 0, 0, 0),
 }
 ```
 * Example garage-job creation: